slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your friends are the ones that go to your funeral AND in a day of rain.'*

+> *'You're never too old to make a friend.
+Always be looking for a new one.'<br>
+'If a buddy calls and needs to get a drink, go.
+No matter the hour, how busy you are, or what else you have going on.'*

 HOWEVER... choose who surrond you: you are the average of these people
 You will waste your life trying to make those around into who you want them to be.